Oliver Wendell Holmes Sr.: Marriage, family, and later life

 The same year, Holmes was approached by Martin Delany, an African-American man who had worked with Frederick Douglass.
 The 38-year-old requested admission to Harvard after having been previously rejected by four schools despite impressive credentials.
 In a controversial move, Holmes admitted Delany and two other black men to the Medical School.
 Their admission sparked a student statement, which read: "Resolved That we have no objection to the education and evaluation of blacks but do decidedly remonstrate against their presence in College with us."
 Sixty students signed the resolution, although 48 students signed another resolution which noted it would be "a far greater evil, if, in the present state of public feeling, a medical college in Boston could refuse to this unfortunate class any privileges of education, which it is in the power of the profession to bestow".
 In response, Holmes told the black students they would not be able to continue after that semester.
 A faculty meeting directed Holmes to write that "the intermixing of races is distasteful to a large portion of the class, & injurious to the interests of the school".
 Despite his support of education for blacks, he was not an abolitionist; against what he considered the abolitionists' habit of using "every form of language calculated to inflame", he felt that the movement was going too far.
 This lack of support dismayed friends like James Russell Lowell, who once told Holmes he should be more outspoken against slavery.
 Holmes calmly responded, "Let me try to improve and please my fellowmen after my own fashion at present."
 Nonetheless, Holmes believed that slavery could be ended peacefully and legally.

+Holmes regarded Native Americans as "a sketch in red crayon of a rudimental manhood".
+As to the "problem of his relation to the white race", Holmes saw only one solution: "extermination".

 Holmes lectured extensively from 1851 to 1856 on subjects such as "Medical Science as It Is or Has Been", "Lectures and Lecturing", and "English Poets of the Nineteenth Century".
 Traveling throughout New England, he received anywhere from $40 to $100 per lecture, but he also published a great deal during this time, and the British edition of his Poems sold well abroad.
 As social attitudes began to change, however, Holmes often found himself publicly at odds with those he called the "moral bullies"; because of mounting criticisms from the press regarding Holmes's vocal anti-abolitionism, as well as his dislike of the growing temperance movement, he chose to discontinue his lecturing and return home.